artsy/artsy.github.io/_posts/2017-02-05-Post-Mortem-Swift-at-Artsy.md

 Re-writing from scratch was not an option.
 That takes [a lot of time and effort][rewrite], which will happily remove technical debt, but that's not our issue.
 We also don't need or have a big redesign.
 However, a lot of companies used the Objective-C -> Swift transition as a time to re-write from scratch.
 We asked for the experiences from developers who had opted to do this, they said it was a great marketing tool for hiring - but was a lot of pain to actually work with day to day.
 They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves major architectural problems.
 With the notable exception of functional programming purists.

 In the end, for Eigen, we came to the conclusion that we wanted to work with a component-based architecture.
-This architectual  choice comes from studying how other larger apps handle code-reuse.
+This architectural  choice comes from studying how other larger apps handle code-reuse.
 We were considering building the structure from based on JSON ( which would have ended up like Spotify's ([hub][hub]) or Hyperslo's ([Spots][spots]) ) or inspired by React ( like Bending Spoons's ([Katana][katana]) ).

 <center>
  <img src="/images/js2017/swift.svg" style="width:250px;">